huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_read_replica_instance.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the read replica instance.
   Changing this parameter will create a new resource.

+* `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the RDS DB instance.
+Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
+Changing this creates a new resource.

+* `period_unit` - (Optional, String, ForceNew) Specifies the charging period unit of the RDS DB instance.
+Valid values are *month* and *year*.
+This parameter is mandatory if `charging_mode` is set to *prePaid*.
+Changing this creates a new resource.

+* `period` - (Optional, Int, ForceNew) Specifies the charging period of the RDS DB instance.
+If `period_unit` is set to *month*, the value ranges from 1 to 9.
+If `period_unit` is set to *year*, the value ranges from 1 to 3.
+This parameter is mandatory if `charging_mode` is set to *prePaid*.
+Changing this creates a new resource.

+* `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
+Valid values are "true" and " false".
+Changing this creates a new resource.

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS read replica instance.
 Each tag is represented by one key-value pair.